GTR-CoT: Graph Traversal as Visual Chain of Thought for Molecular Structure Recognition: Experiments

-(3) Proprietary General-purpose VLMs: We compared models like Qwen-VL-Max-2025-04-08\cite{qwen25vl}, GPT-4o-mini-2024-07-18\cite{openai_gpt4o-mini}, and GPT-4o-2024-08-06\cite{hello_gpt-4o_2024}.
-Using two prompt sets, we evaluated their ability to generate SMILES directly (generated SMILES) and via graph parsing (graph-based SMILES).
+To evaluate our method on printed molecule images, we selected three types of baseline models: (1)Specialist Models: These are tailored for molecular structure recognition, exemplified by MolScribe (\cite{qian2023molscribe}) and MolNexTR (\cite{chen2024molnextr}).
+We evaluated both the open-source checkpoints and versions trained from scratch using our \textbf{GTR-1.3M} dataset.
+(2) Open-source VLMs in the Chemical Domain: These fine-tuned models, such as ChemVLM (\cite{li2025chemvlmexploringpowermultimodal}), ChemDFM-X (\cite{Zhao_2024}), and OCSU (\cite{fan2025ocsuopticalchemicalstructure}), generate SMILES directly.
+We tested them on MolRec-Bench, reporting only the \textbf{\texttt{Gen-SMILES}} using prompts from their papers.
+(3) Proprietary General-purpose VLMs: We compared models like Qwen-VL-Max-2025-04-08 (\cite{qwen25vl}), GPT-4o-mini-2024-07-18 (\cite{openai_gpt4o-mini}), and GPT-4o-2024-08-06 (\cite{hello_gpt-4o_2024}).
+Using two prompt sets, we evaluated their ability to generate SMILES directly (\textbf{\texttt{Gen-SMILES}}) and via graph parsing (\textbf{\texttt{Gra-SMILES}}).
 Due to interface costs, we randomly selected 500 samples from \textbf{MolRec-Abb} and \textbf{MolRec-USPTO} for evaluation.